-On Thursday 15th July, at 12:15 – 13:00 BST, we will be hosting our next ‘Women in COG’ event, featuring Angela Douglas MBE, Deputy Chief Scientific Officer for NHS England and NHS Improvement.
+On Thursday 15th July, at 12:15 – 13:00 BST, we hosted our next ‘Women in COG’ event, featuring Angela Douglas MBE, Deputy Chief Scientific Officer for NHS England and NHS Improvement.

 About Angela Douglas MBE